UNINETTSigma2/documentation/code_development/offloading.md

 and {ref}`betzy` to offload computation to the attached GPUs.
 This document is not considered as a comprehensive for how to perform offloading, but rather as rather a compendium on the different compiler flags required to offload with different compilers.
-For guides on how to transition your code to become offload capable please {ref}`see our guides <dev-guides>`.
+For guidance on different programming models for offloading please {ref}`see our guides <dev-guides>`.

 Below we have listed the necessary flags to enable GPU offloading for the different systems NRIS users have access to.
 Both {ref}`saga` and {ref}`betzy`